ElectronicCats/electroniccats-cla/electroniccats-contribution-manual.md

 # Contribution Manual

-Please note that this project is released with a Contributor Code of Conduct.
+Please note that this project is released with a [**Community code of conduct**](https://github.com/ElectronicCats/electroniccats-cla/blob/main/electroniccats-community-code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

 We welcome your code contributions to this repository.
 Whether you're introducing a new feature, fixing a bug, or addressing any other issue, you can create a Pull Request to contribute.
 However, before doing so, please review the following points that we evaluate in your code and our expectations for Pull Requests.